Disney, what’s up with your animated movies?

 Kostas Farkonas

-Veteran reporter with over 30 years of industry experience in various media, focusing on consumer tech, entertainment and digital culture.
-No, he will not fix your PC (again).
+Veteran reporter and business consultant with over 30 years of industry experience in various media and roles, focusing on consumer tech, modern entertainment and digital culture.

-Veteran reporter with over 30 years of industry experience in various media, focusing on consumer tech, entertainment and digital culture.
-No, he will not fix your PC (again).
+Veteran reporter and business consultant with over 30 years of industry experience in various media and roles, focusing on consumer tech, modern entertainment and digital culture.